acdenisSK/dotfiles/PROGRAMS.md

 ## PDF Reader

 - Zathura
-If on Gnome
-- Evince
+- Evince if on Gnome
 - Firefox

 ## Image viewer

 - Sxiv
-If on xfce
-- Ristretto
+- Ristretto if on xfce

 ## Video Player